 Best Places to stay in The Gold Coast

 Not sure where to stay in The Gold Coast?
 Don’t worry, it’s a pretty big place and it’s hard to decide the first time you visit.
 After all, there are a number of cool neighbourhoods in the Gold Coast and it can be difficult to find something that matches your budget, itinerary, and travel style.
-Here’s three of the best places to stay in The Gold Coast to give you a head start when it comes to picking your hotel or hostel!
+Here are three of the best places to stay in The Gold Coast to give you a head start when it comes to picking your hotel or hostel.

 Best Hostel in Gold Coast: BUNK Surfers’ Paradise

 You want to stay within a 100m of the beach so that you can catch waves as soon as you get up?
 You’re asking too much!
 Oh wait, no you’re not!
 Surfers’ paradise is the coolest neighbourhood in The Gold Coast, and this is the best hostel there.
 Looking good so far, right?
 It just gets better.
 There’s a free breakfast, a hot tub, a sundeck, an outdoor pool, and events are always going on!
 You won’t find a better hostel than this!View on HostelWorld

 Best Airbnb in Gold Coast: Studio close to beach

 You really can’t stay any closer to Broadbeach than in this apartment.
 The studio, which is part of a resort, is ideally located in the main central area.
 You can walk to all of Broadbeach’s attraction in under 3min.
 Very clean and modern, the inside of this Airbnb is going to make you feel very comfortable.
 The pool and Spa are free to use.View on Airbnb